Carleton-SCI/OHLG/README.md

 |        1_1        |   4    |    yes    |       4        |     14.60ms |      0x0005 |      0x0003 |      0x0001 |
 +-------------------+--------+-----------+----------------+-------------+-------------+-------------+-------------+
 ```
-2- An `integer` variable with 1 block takes the same time as the core `shortint`, and the threading has no effec in this case
+2- An `integer` variable with 1 block takes the same time as the core `shortint`, and the threading has no effect in this case
 ```
 +-------------------+--------+-----------+----------------+-------------+-------------+-------------+-------------+
 | Param (Msg_Carry) | Blocks | Threaded  | Total Msg bits |   Avg AND   |   Plain A   |   Plain B   |  Decrypted  |